microsoft/TypeScript-Handbook/pages/Interfaces.md

 ```

 However, a better approach might be to add a string index signature if you're sure that the object can have some extra properties that are used in some special way.
-If `SquareConfig`s can have `color` and `width` properties with the above types, but could *also* have any number of other properties, then we could define it like so:
+If `SquareConfig` can have `color` and `width` properties with the above types, but could *also* have any number of other properties, then we could define it like so:

 ```ts
 interface SquareConfig {